720kb/angular-datepicker/README.md

-AngularJS Datepicker
+Angular Datepicker
 ==================

-Angularjs Datepicker is a pure angularjs directive that generates a datepicker calendar on your input element.
+Angular datepicker is an angularjs directive that generates a datepicker calendar on your input element.

 The Angularjs Datepicker is developed by [720kb](http://720kb.net).